ahuth/ahuth.github.io/src/articles/the-first-time-sicp-blew-my-mind.md

 }
 ```

-Harold Abelson mentions in the [amazing accompanying lectures](https://www.youtube.com/watch?v=ymsbTVLbyN4&list=PLE18841CABEA24090&index=24) that this idea might be terrifying.
+Harold Abelson mentions in the [amazing corresponding lectures](https://www.youtube.com/watch?v=ymsbTVLbyN4&list=PLE18841CABEA24090&index=24) that this idea might be terrifying.
 His point (I think) was about the nature of abstractions.
 But I wasn't terrified - I was ecstatic, and fell in love with the book.
 It felt like some deeper secret of the universe had been revealed to me.

 Looking back on it, the example doesn't feel that mind-blowing anymore.
 But there's so much wisdom in the book.
 You just have to work for it.